xphobia404/Generate-SNAP/README.md

 - npm install dotenv express
 - run 'node generateSNAP.js'

-Input To Your Body to generate a signature or to get an access token
+Input to your request body to generate a signature or to get an access token

 ```
 {